Chapter 12.08

 No permit shall be required for the following:

-(4) Those uses which the city engineer finds to be of a minor nature, for which a permit is not justified; and
+(4) Those uses which the city engineer finds to be of a minor nature, for which a permit is not justified.

 12.08.060 Application – Fees.

-Permits pursuant to this chapter may be issued by the office of the city engineer, upon receipt of a written application therefor, and upon the payment of the required permit fees.
-The application shall be on a form provided by the office of the city engineer, and shall require the following minimum information:
+Permits pursuant to this chapter will be issued by the city engineer, upon receipt of an application and upon the payment of the required permit fees.
+The application shall be as provided by the city engineer, and shall require the following minimum information:

-(1) The name and address of the applicant, and, if the applicant is a corporation or similar entity, the name and address of its agent;
+(1) The name and address of the applicant, and, if the applicant is a corporation or similar entity, the name and address of its agent.
+The name of the contractor if one will be employed by the owner.

-(2) A description of the intended work to be performed, the anticipated commencement and ending construction dates;
+(2) A description of the work to be performed, the anticipated starting and ending construction dates.

-(3) Plans for the proposed work, or, in the event of minor work as determined by the city engineer, a sketch in a format satisfactory to the city engineer’s office.
-Whenever applicable, standard plans adopted by the city or included in the current edition of the APWA Standard Specifications shall be used; provided, however, that plans are not required in advance of the performance of emergency repairs to existing installations or for the replacement or substitution of cables or wires in existing underground or overhead installations; provided further, that such plans shall be submitted within 72 hours following the completion of such work.
+(3) Plans for the proposed work, or, in the event of minor work as determined by the city engineer, a sketch in a format satisfactory to the city engineer.
+When applicable, standard plans adopted by the city may be used.
+Plans are not required in advance of the performance of emergency repairs to existing installations or for the replacement or substitution of cables or wires in existing underground or overhead installations; provided, that such plans shall be submitted within 72 hours following the completion of such work.

 12.08.070 Minimum standards – Special conditions.